If you have a permanent life insurance policy with cash value, you may be able to borrow from it through a loan provided by your insurer.

 1. Life settlement

 In a life settlement, you sell your life insurance to a third-party investor for cash.
-The transaction takes a few months to complete, but you will net far more cash than what’s available to you via a policy loan.
-Sales prices can range from 20% to 60% of the policy’s death benefit.
+The transaction takes a few months to complete, but you will net far more cash than what’s available to you by borrowing through a policy loan.
+Sales prices can go up to 60% of the policy’s death benefit.

 Once the transaction closes, the new policy owner will control the death benefit and the cash value.
 That owner will also pay the policy premiums going forward.

-You may be eligible for a life settlement if you are at least 65 years old and your policy value is $50,000 or more.
-If you’re considering this route, reach out to Harbor Life Settlements for a free policy review and estimate.
+You may be eligible for a life settlement if you are at least 65 years old and your policy value is $75,000 or more.
+If you’re considering this route, use our Life Settlement Calculator to get a free estimate.

 2. Policy surrender